Paulius101/Bull/Flutter-app/README.md

 2. Any kind of State Management was used for input or user states.

 ### Result: https://flutterapp-11d03.web.app ###
-1. Socials icons from angular fontawesome.
+1. Login/ register logic implemented.
 2. Notification messages added (to show valid and invalid login/ register attempts)
 3. A bit of responsive design implemented for different viewhight.
+4. Profile page guarded with angular guard.
+5. Socials icons from angular fontawesome.
+6. Sign-in page opening effect added for fun.